Metropole Hanoi: bunker discovered

 The call came unexpectedly: 'Andreas, we need you to research the air raid shelter.
 Again.
 We have found it!'

 The bunker was built during the American War.
-As the US Air Force closed in, it was impossible to guarantee the safety of the hotel's guests, among them, ironically, various Americans.
+As the US Air Force closed in, it was impossible to guarantee the safety of the hotel's guests, among them travellers from all over the world and, ironically, various Americans like Jane Fonda and Joan Baez.
 The Vietminh army moved in heavy machinery to create a hole ten by ten metres in area, around five metres deep.
 A solid concrete construction was built within this crater.
 The walls were made of reinforced concrete about 30 centimetres thick, the ceiling allows a person of 185cm of height to stand upright.

 One of our first records of the bunker comes from Gemma Cruz Araneta, the famous Filipino journalist, who visited Hanoi in May 1968: '... at 2:30, a siren bellowed – the air raid alarm!
 Electricity was suddenly shut off in the hotel and someone banged on our door...
 Most of the hotel guests were assembled at the lobby except for the American students, three draft dodgers and one lady New Yorker, who are the first ones to go to the shelter.
 The hotel shelter is a long, narrow, semi-subterranean room of concrete, which I thought would have made a groovy discotheque.
 It is lined with green wooden chairs and though there was no electricity, I noticed an electric fan.
 Really, the Vietnamese are such thoughtful hosts…'